New Year’s Eve

 Bring Some Cool Friends

 Times Square may not interest you and if that is the case, then don’t worry because there are plenty of other things to do in NYC.
 There are no shortage of New York clubs, and all of them will be busy on New Year’s Eve.
-You can even take a cruise or go and catch a concert.
+You can even take a cruise or go and catch a concert or NYC nightlife.
 If none of those things interest you, then maybe eating a nice restaurant or going to a comedy show is more your cup of tea.
 Whatever you decide to do on the big night, have fun and ring in the new year in style.